"

 1.4 The Relationship between Critical Thinking and Philosophical Inquiry

-Critical thinking and philosophical inquiry are closely intertwined.
-Philosophy, as an academic discipline, encourages individuals to question fundamental assumptions, explore abstract concepts, and engage in rigorous analysis.
-By employing critical thinking, philosophers examine arguments, evaluate theories, and seek to understand the nature of knowledge, reality, ethics, and other philosophical domains.
+Philosophy, as an academic discipline, encourages individuals to question fundamental assumptions and explore abstract concepts.
+By employing critical thinking, philosophers examine arguments and seek to understand the nature of reality, ethics, and knowledge.

 License